AlbertBagdos256/MailSense/README.md

 ### 🧱 System Design
 1. Chrome Extension captures email data (securely via API).
 2. Data sent to FastAPI backend.
-3. Backend runs ML model for:
+3. Backend runs:
-   - Spam detection
-   - Email categorization
+   - First check if the email is spam or not:
+   - If it is spam run the spam detection model and categorize it as spam
+   - If not spam run email categorization LLM model and categorize it
-4. Categorization results returned to extension.
+5. Categorization results returned to extension.
-5. Chrome extension displays categorized emails in the Gmail/Outlook interface.
+6. Chrome extension displays categorized emails in the Gmail/Outlook interface.

 ### 🎨 Figma Design
 The Figma prototype includes: